Oman is a beautiful country in the Middle East, overlooked by most travelers. I spent 2 weeks in Oman and can say from experience: Oman is stunning!

 We received a complimentary car from Mark Tours, an award-winning and well-known tour operator in Oman (check the Lonely Planet of Oman).
 The car was a white Nissan Xterra, a kick-ass 4×4 jeep that took us everywhere!

-I had not driven a 4WD before, but because it was an automatic transmission car, driving couldn’t have been easier.
 The dirt roads in Oman are amazing, driving over these adventurous roads for hours without coming across other tourists is what made our trip unforgettable.

-Price of petrol in Oman
+Price of fuel in Oman

-Petrol is cheap in Oman, as can be expected from a country which has oil (though not nearly as much as several of its neighbors).
-We paid 200 baisa per liter, that’s just €0,50!
-In the Netherlands the price for petrol is at least 3 times higher so for us this was a pleasant surprise.
+We paid 200 baisas per liter, that's just €0,50!
+In the Netherlands, the price of fuel is at least 3 times higher so for us this was a pleasant surprise.

-Obviously, the amount you’ll spend on fuel depends on how many kilometers you’ll drive but if you follow our itinerary you’re looking at €10 per day for fuel.
-In 2 weeks, we drove approximately 2750 kilometers, so ~200 km per day.
+Obviously, the amount you'll spend on fuel depends on how many kilometers you'll drive but if you follow our itinerary you’re looking at €10 per day for fuel.

 3. Costs of food in Oman

-Food is not expensive in Oman, in fact, it’s very cheap!
+Good news: Food is not expensive in Oman, in fact, it’s very cheap!
 Even the smallest villages usually have a coffee shop.
 And in Oman a coffee shop means food.

-These little restaurants are mostly run by people from India, Bangladesh and Pakistan and sell delicious dosas, curries, biryani, rice and more.
+These little restaurants are mostly run by people from India, Bangladesh, and Pakistan and sell delicious dosas, curries, biryani, rice, and more.

-Besides the great food in the coffee shops, there are also excellent supermarkets in Oman.
-In the bigger cities, you’ll find LuLu and Carrefour hypermarkets, in smaller towns there are local supermarkets which I found surprisingly well stocked!
+In the bigger cities, you’ll find LuLu and Carrefour hypermarkets, in smaller towns, there are local supermarkets which I found surprisingly well-stocked!

 Average prices for food items in Oman